-F roject l Rating @) Project complet ed. e Project ir progress.
-8 Not c omplet ed / No k oudget av ailable , / Distric t Functio on / Pro incial F unction l PORTFOLIO YOUTH, SPORT AND CULTURE: 5-YEAR PLAN 2022 - 2027 Target Progress Rating IDP Ref No Responsible Directorate Responsible Department National KPA Municipal SFA Priority KPI Name Description of Unit of Measurement Unit of 5 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2022/23 2023/24 2024/25 2025/26 2026/27 2026/27 Performance Comment ТВС Directorate: Community and Protection Services Department: Community Services NKPA 5 SFA 5 Revise the agreements with each Sports Council Submission of revised agreements with each Sports Council to the Municipal Manager Number of revised agreements with each Sports Council submitted to the Municipal Manager by 30 June WC024 15 n/a 15 n/a n/a n/a n/a e n/a n/a n/a Total number of agreements signed will be confirmed by 14 May 2024 TBC Directorate: Community and Protection Department: Community Services NKPA 5 SFA 5 Compilation of a Sports Facilities Master Plan Submission of a Sports Facilities Master Plan to the Municipal Number of Sports Facilities Master Plans submitted to the Municipal WCO24 1 n/a n/a 1 n/a n/a n/a n/a n/a n/a n/a Target adjusted to the 2024/25 financial year reported on by 30
+F roject I Rating 0 Project complet ed.
+Project in progress.
+8 Not c omplet ed / No b oudget av ailable , / Distric t Functio on / Prov vincial F unction PORTFOLIO YOUTH, SPORT AND CULTURE: 5-YEAR PLAN 2022 - 2027 (P.A SFA Target Performance IDP Ref No Responsible Directorate Responsible Department National Municipal Priority KPI Name Unit Description of Unit of Measurement Ward 5-Year Target 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment ТВС Directorate: Community and Protection Services Department: Community Services NKPA 5 SFA 5 Revise the agreements with each Sports Council Submission of revised agreements with each Sports Council to the Municipal Manager Number of revised agreements with each Sports Council submitted to the Municipal Manager by 30 June WCO24 15 n/a 15 n/a n/a n/a n/a e n/a n/a n/a The total number of agreements signed will be confirmed by 14 May 2024. ТВС Directorate: Community and Protection Department: Community Services NKPA 5 SFA 5 Compilation of a Sports Facilities Master Plan Submission of a Sports Facilities Master Plan to the Municipal Number of Sports Facilities Master Plans submitted to the Municipal WCO24 1 n/a n/a 1 n/a n/a n/a n/a n/a n/a n/a Target was adjusted to the 2024/25 financial reported on by 30